Skip to main content

 Actions to keep safe when drinking include:

-• Eating before taking the first drink and eating carbohydrate snacks such as chips while drinking
+• Eat before taking the first drink and eat carbohydrate snacks such as chips while drinking.

-• Remaining in the company of a reliable friend who is aware one’s diabetes and who knows how to treat hypoglycemia if it occurs
+• Remain in the company of a reliable friend who is aware of one’s diabetes and who knows how to treat hypoglycemia if it occurs.

-• Between alcoholic drinks, consuming water or a sugar-free drink to prevent dehydration
+• Between alcoholic drinks, consume water or a sugar-free drink to prevent dehydration.

-• Testing blood sugar at least every hour, or having a friend test it.
+• Test blood sugar at least every hour, or have a friend test it.
 If the blood sugar level drops and one starts vomiting and cannot keep anything down, have someone call 911.
 Ensure that there is at least one friend with you who knows what to do in these circumstances because it is an emergency.

-• After a night of drinking, eating a meal that contains both fat and protein.
+• After an evening of drinking, eat a meal that contains both fat and protein.
 Since alcohol remains in the body for a period of time after one stops drinking, it is possible that hypoglycemia can occur while sleeping.

 SMOKING AND DIABETES